-Understanding buyer psychology has almost always been a part of marketing strategies.
-In recent times the relevance of analyzing buyer behavior has increased.
+For understanding what is neuromarketing, you should first understand buyer psychology.
+In some sense, it has almost always been a part of marketing strategies.
+But now, with online advertising becoming a household thing, it has become more important than ever.
+In recent times, the relevance of analyzing buyer behavior has increased.
 Apparently, it may seem impossible to determine the psychology of every individual buyer.

 May it be an advertisement or a blog post, make sure that your brand is recognizable through it.
 Building awareness of your identity, values and most importantly your brand image is vitally important.
 The buyers subconsciously notice trademarks of a brand and remember it.
 Use your brands logo in the header images of social media content, email signature and blog post images.
 Additionally, use a single profile image in all social media platforms, preferably the brand logo so there is no confusion or brand identity crisis.